felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Finally, I use my review as a final opportunity to include my *favorite* knowledge nuggets from the book one last time.
 I call those
-:star: Star Quotes :star:.
+:star: [Star Quotes](/star-quotes) :star:.
 To do this, I look at the notes I took from the book and highlight those I find worth sharing with others.
 No need to overthink it: I recommend just following your intuition once more.
 For example, if you are typing your review on a computer, any quote you include at this stage will be searchable, e.g. using Ctrl-F. Thus, when in doubt, I tend to include more quotes than necessary, because the ability to use Ctrl-F (or `grep`, to be precise!  :wink:) to search among my quotes is incredibly convenient.
+You may [view them all on a single page here](/star-quotes) if you're curious.
+To quote [Where Good
-To quote [Where Good Ideas Come From](/61), "Write everything down, but keep your folders messy!"
+Ideas Come From](/61), "Write everything down, but keep your folders messy!"